News you can use! The 1950 Census

 We are only a few days away from the 1950 Federal Census being released by the National Archives (NARA) on April 1, 2022, exactly 72 years after the recording started.
 This is in accordance with the law that states that census records may only be released to the public 72 years after they are taken.

-Better news: from this day forward, many volunteers with the help of advanced technology will start indexing the Census so that it will be searchable for free on many other sites (Ancestry, MyHeritage, Family Search) soon after the release date.
-We may have to wait for the full indexing before we can benefit from additional search capabilities that will make the search of our Ancestors much easier and faster.
+Better news: from this day forward, many volunteers with the help of advanced technology will start indexing the U.S. Census so that it will be searchable for free on many other sites (Ancestry, MyHeritage, Family Search) soon after the release date.
+We may have to wait for the full indexing before we can benefit from additional search capabilities that will make the search of our Italian ancestors much easier and faster.

 What type of information can be found in the 1950 Census?